symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

     symbol-bootstrap start -p <preset> -a <assembly>

-That's right, a test network or node can be instantiated and booted with a single command!
+That's right, a |codename| node (or test network with many nodes) can be instantiated and booted with a single command!

 **********
 Next steps